 - Cloud Profiler helps you analyze performance issues, CPU utilization, and memory usage.
 It helps your application to perform better by optimizing intensive function calls and code.

-- Cloud Debugger helps you debug your production code by loading the production code in Google Cloud.
+- Cloud Debugger (now deprecated) helps you debug your production code by loading the production code in Google Cloud.
 As a developer, there are certain times when you notice issues in production.
 To debug the issues without taking the application offline or disturbing the user latency, you can use Cloud Debugger.